Learn Arabic at the International Language Institute in Washington, DC

 ILI’s foreign language group programs are accredited by ACCET (Accrediting Council for Continuing Education & Training), and we also offer 2.5 Continuing Education Units (CEU’s) per every successfully completed course, 5.0 for the accelerated courses.
 Upon request, our Certificates of Completion can include the CEU’s earned per semester.

 No refunds are issued for any reason after the registration deadline for the term (see Schedule above).
-Missed group classes may only be made up if the same level is being offered on another day and the class is not at full capacity.
+Classes cancelled due to holidays, instructors’ sickness, or other unforeseen circumstances are made up at the end of the regular term unless the entire class can arrange for a make-up on another day of the week.
+Individually missed group classes may only be made up if the same level is being offered on another day and the class is not at full capacity.
+Otherwise there is no make-up for individually missed classes.

 The International Language Institute reserves the right to cancel any class if deemed necessary.
 Prior to commencement of class, students will be given a full refund.
 In the event of cancellation after the commencement of class, the pro-rata portion of the unexpended tuition will be refunded.
 The prorated amount of refundable monies will be determined by the ratio of classes completed to the total number of classes in the scheduled program.
 The International Language Institute reserves the right to assign substitute instructors whenever necessary.